ds-agent7/datacamp_bee_species_by_images/README.md

-# datacamp project: predict bees species by images (ml)
+# Datacamp project: predict bees species by images (ml)
 ml, PCA, classification, HOG, SVC, predict.

 Can a machine identify a bee as a honey bee or a bumble bee?
 These bees have different behaviors and appearances, but given the variety of backgrounds, positions, and image resolutions, it can be a challenge for machines to tell them apart.